mesax1/juanpml/src/content/projects/proscai.md

 ## Technologies Used

-The project leveraged modern AI and machine learning technologies integrated seamlessly with traditional ERP systems, ensuring both powerful functionality and user-friendly interfaces for business users.
+The project leveraged modern Generative AI and machine learning technologies integrated seamlessly with traditional ERP systems, ensuring both powerful functionality and user-friendly interfaces for business users.